Exactly the Way it Does

 Line by line I clicked away on the keyboard.

-A couple hours later, I had written a song about my crush.
+A couple hours later, I had written High School Crush.

 We got together the following day and played our new song.